Yinghui Wu

 E-mail: yinghui@humnet.ucla.edu Office: Royce 264B

-My recent publications that appear in T’oung Pao and East Asian Publishing and Society center around questions of media mix and remediation in the productive reading and use of drama.
+My publications in T’oung Pao and East Asian Publishing and Society explores the mixed-register, cross-generic, mixed-media practices in the productive reading and use of drama.
+My recent research interest is oriented toward looking beyond the materiality and paratextuality of plays to reconstruct the media events that took place surrounding drama on the cultural arena of early modern China.
+In a forthcoming book chapter, I propose a rethinking of the relationship of the elegant (ya) and the common (su) through the “hypermedial” illustration in The Story of the Western Wing with Vermilion-Ink Annotations (Zhuding Xixiang ji).
 I am also the co-editor of Emotions in Non-Fictional Representations of the Individual (1600-1850): Between East and West, a volume of essays that explore the distinct representations of emotions and passions in conventionally understudied genres such as journals, memoirs, conduct manuals, and correspondences in early modern Asia and Europe.
-I am currently working on a new project that investigates the information ecology of early modern China through looking at the circulation of everyday values via “worldly verses” across vernacular short stories, dramas, and daily-use encyclopedias.
+I am currently working on several new projects, including a study of “environments as media” via Pan Zhiheng’s (1556-1622) writings on performance, the broken bonds between performers and patrons in seventeenth-century China, and the information ecology of early modern China manifested through the circulation of “worldly verses” across vernacular short stories, dramas, and daily-use encyclopedias.

 Education